sydvish/burger/README.md

 # burger

-#Eat-Da-Burger!
+Eat-Da-Burger!

-A burger logger with using MySQL, Node, Express, Handlebars and a homemade ORM.
+This assignment is a burger logger with using MySQL, Node, Express, Handlebars and a homemade ORM.

 This is a restaurant app that lets users input the names of burgers they'd like to eat.